The Additional Needs and High Needs Transformation Programme

 - School inclusion clusters.
 The council will support the development of primary and secondary school inclusion clusters to help schools and families enable children to learn and thrive in the best way possible.
 The clusters will be led by schools and supported by teams of professionals in education, health and social care, with inclusion at the heart of each assessment.

-- Alternative provision.
+- Alternative provision schools.
 The council will transform alternative provision in the county to support children and young people who have been, or are at risk of exclusion.
-The council will focus on high quality, ‘closer to home’ interventions and provision for primary school children.
+The council will focus on high quality assessments, interventions and provision, including ‘closer to home’ provision for primary school children.

 Since the consultation, the council has continued to work with schools and the Parent Carer Forum, who represent parent carers in the county, to develop what the agreed proposals will look like in practice.

-We will be holding a series of webinars on the Joint Additional Needs and High Needs Transformation Programme for professionals, practitioners and members of the public.
-The first webinar is on Monday 1 February at 2.00pm and will give you an introduction to the programme and how we are working to improve support for children with additional/high needs.
+We will be holding a series of webinars on the Additional Needs and High Needs Transformation Programme for professionals, practitioners and members of the public.
+The second webinar is on Monday 17 May at 10.00am and will give you an overview of the spend redesign project - our proposed new banded funding model that can be used to support children with additional needs earlier.

 If you have any questions about the programme, you can post them in the webinar chat on the day and we will answer as many as we can.
 We will also use these to develop an FAQ section on this webpage.

 SAVE THE DATE!
-We will be holding additional webinars as the programme progesses on 17 May and 5 July at 10am.
+We will be holding additional webinars as the programme progresses.
+The next one will be on 5 July at 10am.
 If you would like to attend please save the date and look out for a sign up link closer to the time.